primefaces/primefaces/docs/15_0_0/components/linkbutton.md

 # LinkButton

-LinkButton a simple link, which is styled as a button and integrated with JSF navigation model.
+LinkButton a simple link, which is styled as a button and integrated with Jakarta Faces navigation model.

 [See this widget in the JavaScript API Docs.](../jsdocs/classes/src_PrimeFaces.PrimeFaces.widget.LinkButton.html)